The 5 best places to go skiing in Scotland

-Scotland might not be the first place that springs to mind when it comes to skiing.
+Scotland might not be the first place that springs to mind when it comes to skiing, but skiing holidays in Scotland can offer just as much variety and excitement as anywhere else.

-Sure—it perhaps hasn’t been the subject of as much luxury PR over the years as, say, France or Switzerland have—but you might be pleasantly surprised by skiing in Scotland and the quality of some of the ski resorts a little closer to home.
+Sure, Scotland perhaps hasn’t had as much luxury PR over the years as ski resorts like France or Switzerland, but dig deeper, and you might be pleasantly surprised by skiing in Scotland and the quality of some of the resorts a little closer to home.

 Scotland is a hilly, mountainous country, particularly in the Highland regions, and is a match for anywhere in the world as far as skiing is concerned.